-Step 3 Right click on the RNDIS Kitl and select Update Driver Software.
+Step 3 Right click on it and select Update Driver Software.
 When prompted, choose "Browse my computer for driver software" to search for device driver software.

-Step 4 "Browse for driver software on your computer" will come up.
+Step 4 Browse for driver software on your computer will come up.
 Select "Let me pick from a list of device drivers on my computer".